ShashiKiranMR/CS-7641-ML-Project/README.md

 Our main idea is to capture the wordings in papers as features, most likely using natural language processing (NLP) techniques to transform the paper contents into (word embedding) vectors.
 Furthermore, we will combine them with some "meta-data" of the papers, e.g., the citations, the number of figures/equations, etc.

 ### Unsupervised Learning
 **Unsupervised learning** techniques would help us discover similar sub-domains and recent popular research trends by performing clustering based on inclusion of keywords related to specific sub-domains.
-Clustering techniques include:
+We use k-means clustering techniques to identify sub-domains by using various feature representations as follows

-1. k-means clustering
+1. Bag-of-words (BOW)
-2. Gaussian mixture model clustering
-3. Density-based clustering
+2. Term Frequency–Inverse Document Frequency (TF-IDF)
+3. Bidirectional Encoder Representations from Transformers (BERT)

-We have implemented Bag-of-words and TF-IDF encoding using words from ‘Title’, and ‘Abstract’ sections of the paper.
-We are using scikit’s feature_extraction libraries to construct our encodings.
+We have implemented Bag-of-words, TF-IDF and BERT encoding using words from ‘Title’, and ‘Abstract’ sections of the paper.
+We are using scikit’s feature_extraction libraries to construct our BOW and TF-IDF encodings.

 ### Bag-of-words (BOW)

 We chose this model because it is the simplest numerical  representation of text.
 For constructing this, we are using scikit’s  CountVectorizer to tokenize the sentences from ‘Title’ and ‘Abstract’  into a matrix of token counts.
 Then we are using scikit’s  fit_transform() api to learn the vocabulary dictionary and return the  document-term matrix.
 We are using pandas dataframes to store this  matrix.

+During preprocessing the data, we are excluding English stop words  and numbers from tokenizing because they do not contribute for analyzing the sub-domain.

+There are total 11727 papers, including both training and testing data, and the encoding resulted in 29445 unique words.
+A sample of our BOW table is as follows:

 ```py
 # Getting bag of words data structure